broadinstitute/depmap-crispr-vs-rnai/Dev_notes.md

 Update the dockerfile present for local run
 Create docker file for snakemake for remote execution

+Set jobs and variance count to proper numbers.
+They have been set low for testing fusion removed for internal.
+Need to be recreated

 ### efficacy_specificity.snake
 The snakemake DAG is not proper.
 The input of the first rule does not use other rules so a lot of the other runs are never called